pieteradejong/imessage-analysis/README.md

 * Existing but older analysis app for Mac.
 Used for feature and visualization ideas.

-## Appendix - Tables and columns list
+## Appendix - Brief description of all tables
+(For schema details, see `.sql` file on in project root directory.)

 `_SqliteDatabaseProperties`
 > key